Iankulani/function_detector/README.md

 # function_detector
-As the name implies, the purpose of function detection is to find function in the code.
+As the name implies, the purpose of function detection is to find functions in the code.
 At the source level.